-Some people, such as people in the credit card industry, don’t want people in debt to understand the truth about bankruptcy (because if you get your bills discharged they probably won’t get paid!).
+Some people, such as people in the credit card industry, don’t want people to know the truth about bankruptcy (because if your bills are discharged, they won’t get paid!).

 It will probably be tougher to get loans or low-interest credit cards right after filing bankruptcy, but if you are seeking bankruptcy relief, your credit may not be so great to begin with.

 As you keep on top of monthly payments for your rent, mortgage and utility bills, you’ll be strengthening your credit report.